Finding active things to do with your children is easy to do in Champaign-Urbana

 There are so many variables at play when it comes to finding ways to have fun together as a family.
 Having fun with your children can look like a lot of different things, and for most families, is a combination of several different activities you can enjoy in a given season or stage.

-In Champaign-Urbana and beyond, we are fortunate to have a wide variety of options when it comes to finding ways to be active as a family.
-The suggestions outlined below are going to give you a good idea of what’s available and hopefully get your wheels spinning on what your family will like to try the most.
+In Champaign-Urbana, we are fortunate to have a wide variety of options when it comes to finding ways to be active as a family.
+The suggestions outlined below are going to give you a good idea of what’s available and hopefully get your wheels spinning on what your family would like to try the most.
 This article will focus on activities parents can do with their children, as we realize there are a great number of programs kids and adults can separately sign up for as part of an active lifestyle.

 Thanks to Christie Clinic for presenting our Get Moving guide.
 Staying active promotes long-term health benefits for everyone!
 Providing opportunities for children to be active early on puts them on a path to better physical and mental health.
 It’s never too late to jumpstart a healthy lifestyle.
 Discuss with your provider how you stay active and ways to improve your health.